5 Ways to Fix iPhone Stuck In Recovery Mode Easily on iOS 12/12.3

 Software causes of iPhone or iPad stuck in recovery mode include:

 - Trying to update your device to the latest iOS software

 - An unsuccessful attempt to jailbreak your iPhone

-There are several ways to fix iPhone (7, 8, etc.) stuck in recovery mode issues such as standard iTunes restore, recovery restore or numerous other solutions listed in the Apple Support Community.
+There are several ways to fix iPhone (7, 8, etc.) stuck in recovery mode issues such as standard iTunes restore, recovery restore, or numerous other solutions listed in the Apple Support Community.

 So you can stop reading and explore the aforementioned solutions to fix the iPhone 5s stuck in recovery mode issue.
 But before you go, one thing you should know is that in most cases these solutions will not fix the iPhone stuck in recovery mode problem permanently.

-What will do?
+What will you do?
 The DFU mode.

 DFU (Device Firmware Update) mode is the only sure shot way to get rid of iPhone (5s, 6, to X) stuck in recovery mode, and is a process that should not be confused with Recovery mode because it does not load the device operating system or boot loader.
 And needless to say that your device is stuck in Recovery mode, so this solution can’t be used to fix itself.

 A major pitfall of using DFU mode to fix iPhone (7, 8, etc.) stuck in recovery mode issue is that it will in most cases result in data loss, something that most iPhone users will find hard to digest.